 Add additional phases for other components with different coverage periods

-Stuffolio suggests common component names based on your product category.
+Stuffolio suggests common component names based on your item's category.
 You can also enter custom component names.

 Tracking Deductibles